Bynum's 27 points lift No. 11 Providence over Xavier in 3 OT

 They carried that momentum forward and Bynum scored four quick points in the second OT to give the Friars a 79-75 lead.

 The lead was down to 79-77 when a turnover gave the ball back to the Musketeers.
-Scruggs was fouled and hit both of his free throws to tie it.
+Scruggs was fouled and hit both free throws to tie it.

-The Friars turned it over again and Kunkel was able to get a floater in the lane to drop with 1:43 left.
+The Friars turned it over again and Kunkel sank a floater in the lane with 1:43 left.

-Xavier missed its next time down the floor and Bynum knocked down a 15-foot jumper that made it 82-81.
+Xavier missed its next time down the floor and Bynum knocked down a 15-foot jumper that gave Providence an 82-81 lead.

 Kunkel got caught in the air in the lane and turned it over, leading to a Xavier foul.
 Alyn Breed, who hadn’t attempted a shot to that point, sank two free throws to make it 84-81.

-Scruggs got it back to a point with his jumper on the other end before two more free throws by Breed.
+Scruggs got it back to a point with his basket on the other end before two more free throws by Breed.

 Two more free throws by Scruggs cut it to 86-85, but Xavier fouled Watson before the next inbounds — a flagrant foul.
 Watson made one of two, but Providence was immediately fouled again with six seconds left.